Chart Color Schemes

 Cultural Diversity

-Malvern East, as per the findings, exhibits a higher degree of cultural diversity compared to most other local areas, with 30.6% of its residents born overseas and 26.3% communicating primarily in a language other than English at home.
-Christianity is the predominant religion in Malvern East, accounting for 47.6% of the population.
-Notably, Judaism is disproportionately represented, comprising 3.0% of Malvern East's population, compared to the regional average of 4.1%.
+Malvern East had a higher cultural diversity compared to most local areas, with 30.6% of its residents born overseas and 26.3% speaking a language other than English at home.
+Christianity was the predominant religion in Malvern East, accounting for 47.6% of the population.
+However, Judaism was notably overrepresented, comprising 3.0% of Malvern East's population compared to 4.1% across Greater Melbourne.

 Frequently Asked Questions - Diversity